salesforce/dockerfile-image-update/README.md

 ##### Default case:

+By default, this feature is disabled.
+This will be enabled when argument ``--rate-limit-pr-creations`` will be passed with appropriate value.

 ```
 example usage: dockerfile-image-update all image-tag-store-repo-falcon //disabled
-example usage: dockerfile-image-update --rate-limit-pr-creations 500 all image-tag-store-repo-falcon //enabled
 ```
-By default, this feature is disabled.
-This will be enabled when argument ``--useratelimiting`` will be passed appropriate value
-Above example will throttle the number of PRs cut based on default values as mentioned above i.e., maximum 500 PRs could be sent within a period of 1 hour .
-To distribute the load uniformly and avoid sudden spikes, at max only 8(500/60) PRs could be sent in every 1 min.
-The process will go in waiting state until next PR could be sent.

 ##### Configuring the rate limit:

+Below are some examples that will throttle the number of PRs cut based on values passed to the argument ``--rate-limit-pr-creations``
+The argument value should be in format ``<positive_integer>-<ISO-8601_formatted_time>``.
+For example ``--rate-limit-pr-creations 60-PT1H`` would mean the tool will cut 60 PRs every hour and the rate of adding a new PR will be (PT1H/60) i.e. one minute.
+This will distribute the load uniformly and avoid sudden spikes, The process will go in waiting state until next PR could be sent.

+Below are some more examples:

 ```
-example usage:
-    dockerfile-image-update --rate-limit-pr-creations 500 all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per hour
-    dockerfile-image-update --rate-limit-pr-creations 500-per-s all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per second
+Usage:
-    dockerfile-image-update --rate-limit-pr-creations 500-per-60s all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per 60 second
+    dockerfile-image-update --rate-limit-pr-creations 60-PT1H all image-tag-store-repo-falcon //DFIU can send up to 60 PRs per hour.
-    dockerfile-image-update --rate-limit-pr-creations 500-per-m all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per minute
+    dockerfile-image-update --rate-limit-pr-creations 500-PT1H all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per hour.
-    dockerfile-image-update --rate-limit-pr-creations 500-per-1h all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per hour
+    dockerfile-image-update --rate-limit-pr-creations 86400-PT24H all image-tag-store-repo-falcon //DFIU can send up to 1 PRs per second.
-    dockerfile-image-update --rate-limit-pr-creations 500-per-h all image-tag-store-repo-falcon //DFIU can send up to 500 PRs per hour
+    dockerfile-image-update --rate-limit-pr-creations 1-PT1S all image-tag-store-repo-falcon //Same as above.
+DFIU can send up to 1 PRs per second.
-    dockerfile-image-update --rate-limit-pr-creations 50perhour all image-tag-store-repo-falcon //DFIU will not impose any rate limiting as argument value is not valid
+    dockerfile-image-update --rate-limit-pr-creations 5000 all image-tag-store-repo-falcon //rate limiting will be disabled because argument is not in correct format.
 ```

 ## Developer Guide